eyongegbe/Covid19TrackerTests/README.md

 2. SignUp to rapidApi to obtain the ApiKey:https://rapidapi.com/

 ## Running Tests Locally
 1. Ensure you replace <APIKey> and <APIHost> values with yours in appsettings.json
+2. Ensure 'appsettings.json' file's Copy To Output Directory property is set to Copy Always
-2. In visual studio, right click on project, expand the project and rightClick on CovidTrackerTests.cs and select Run Tests.
+3. In visual studio, right click on project, expand the project and rightClick on CovidTrackerTests.cs and select Run Tests.